serilog-contrib/serilog-sinks-elasticsearch/README.md

 by default the logged exception and it's inner exception is logged as an array of exceptions in the field `exceptions`.
 Use the 'Depth' field to traverse the inner exceptions flow.

 However, not all features in Kibana work just as well with JSON arrays - for instance, including exception fields on dashboards and visualizations.
 Therefore, we provide an alternative formatter,  `ExceptionAsObjectJsonFormatter`, which will serialize the exception into the `exception` field as an object with nested `InnerException` properties.
-This was also the default behaviour of the sink before version 2.
+This was also the default behavior of the sink before version 2.

 To use it, simply specify it as the `CustomFormatter` when creating the sink: